ChatGPT Translation Workflow: From Machine-Translated to Publishable

-Glossary, tone preservation, and back-translation checks — the difference between machine-translated and publishable.
+Glossary, tone preservation, and back-translation checks in ChatGPT — the steps that separate a machine-translated draft from copy a native speaker would publish.

 What this covers